 ACOG states that if these criteria are not met, a planned home birth clearly is associated with a higher risk of infant death.
 The AAP states that two care providers should be present at a home birth — at least one should have the primary responsibility for the newborn, with the appropriate training, skills and equipment to perform full resuscitation of the infant according to the Neonatal Resuscitation Program.

-Additionally, according to the CDC, all pregnant women should be screened at 35 to 37 weeks’ gestation for group B streptococcus.
-Women with strep who are having home births should be given an antibiotic at home at least four hours before delivery.
+Additionally, according to the CDC, all pregnant patients should be screened at 35 to 37 weeks’ gestation for group B streptococcus.
+Those with strep who are having home births should be given an antibiotic at home at least four hours before delivery.

 If you are concerned about the coronavirus and giving birth in a hospital, talk to your OB/GYN or midwife.